rlridenour/jekyll-blog/_posts/2016-04-11-venn-diagrams-with-latex-and-tikz.md

 ## Particulars

-\textbf{I} and \textbf{O} sentences require an ``x'' to be placed in some region of the diagram.
+**I** and **O** sentences require an ``x'' to be placed in some region of the diagram.
 To do that, just draw a node at the desired location.
 Here are the locations of the seven sections in the diagram:

 ``` tex